JQIamo/Scanning-Transfer-Cavity-Lock/README.md

 The Eagle project ***Scanning-Transfer-Cavity-Lock*** should be directly available for editing from within Eagle.

 ### Bill of materials
+NOTE: R1 forms a voltage divider with the laser control input impedance, hence it must be chosen for the particular slave laser system used.
+In our specific case the optimum value was 300 kOhm.

 Qty|Value   |	Parts                                                | Description          | Part number     |
 ---|--------|--------------------------------------------------------|----------------------|-----------------|